 Lower Cost of Bike Maintenance for Bikes

-Because mountain bikes are designed to overcome all the challenges that come with riding on the mountain trails they are equipped with suspensions and so the frame will have more moving parts, so more things that can go wrong.
+Because mountain bikes are designed to overcome all the challenges that come with riding on mountain trails they are equipped with suspensions and so the frame will have more moving parts, so more things that can go wrong.
 This increases the price of maintenance.

-Road bikes have a simpler geometry and they are designed for road use and they don’t have to endure the same bitting that mountain bikes do in off-road conditions.
+Road bikes have a simpler geometry and they are designed for road use they don’t have to endure the same bitting that mountain bikes do in off-road conditions.

 More Efficient for Fat Loss

-Because road biking is based on maintained effort over long periods of time, you will burner more of your fat reserves to get to the end of your ride than you burn while mountain biking (which is more based on short bursts of effort ).
+Because road biking is based on maintained effort over long periods of time, you will burn more of your fat reserves to get to the end of your ride than you burn while mountain biking (which is more based on short bursts of effort ).

 The Final Verdict